 Where to stay & yoga

-From April – September you can join a Yoga and Wellness weekend retreat (Thursday – Sunday).
+From the 17th – 20th of September you can join a Yoga and Wellness weekend retreat (Thursday – Sunday).
 This is the perfect opportunity to refill and restore your energy under the Mediterranean sun surrounded by crystal blue seas, and bring your body and mind into balance with daily yoga classes, meditation and breathing exercises.

 The extensive local knowledge of the retreat team ensures that you will enjoy the best authentic sights, flavours and experiences of Croatia.